-Make this lively red pizza sauce recipe for your homemade pizzas!
+Make this easy red pizza sauce recipe for your homemade pizzas!
 It comes together with basic pantry ingredients in about five minutes, no cooking required.
 It’s like magic.

-This recipe yields a classic Italian red sauce base for your home-baked pizza pies.
+This recipe yields classic Italian pizza sauce for your home-baked pizza pies.
 Despite its quick preparation, this sauce tastes rich and full of flavor, which further develops during the pizza’s blast in a high-heat oven.

 I like my sauce to have a bit of texture to it, and this sauce strikes the perfect balance.
 Many pizza sauces are either thick and dull or watery and flavorless.
 Not this one.

 I originally developed this sauce recipe for a pizza recipe in my cookbook, Love Real Food.
 Since I just re-shared my favorite pizza dough recipe, I’m providing my go-to pizza sauce to go along with it.